MJemutai/Everything-Data-Capstone-Project/README.md

   - Determine profits by country, segment and product line

 2. PAIR PROJECT
-Title: Data Jobs in Kenya
+Title: Analysis of Data Jobs in Kenya

 Data source: Phoenix Analytics
 Steps Taken: Data cleaning using Excel and visualizations using PowerBI